Now you can take one-off bank-to-bank payments instantly with GoCardless

 Send a payment request Add Instant Bank Pay to your checkout, or send your customer a link requesting payment.

-Your customer authorises payment We connect your customer to their bank and they authorise the payment.
+Your customer authorizes payment We connect your customer to their bank and they authorize the payment.

 Payment completed Once payment is made, you both receive an instant confirmation.